authlete/authlete-java-jaxrs/README.md

 server implementation which also uses this library.
 It supports a [userinfo endpoint][20] defined in [OpenID Connect Core 1.0][13] and includes an example of a protected resource endpoint, too.
-Use these reference implementations as a starting point of your own authorization server and resource server.
+Use these reference implementations as a starting point of your own implementations of an authorization server and a resource server.

 License